Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 directory.

-form can be used for creating new data
+The define-record-type form can be used for creating new data

 types, called record types.
 A predicate, constructor, and field